Function of m and Q Values (FDS)

 Adding Kurtosis

-Adding kurtosis to the PSD reduces the effect of m due to the decrease in overall GRMS caused by the addition of higher kurtosis peaks.
+Adding kurtosis to the PSD reduces the effect of m due to the decrease in overall gRMS caused by the addition of higher kurtosis peaks.
 Although the generated FDS accounts for the damaging kurtosis peaks in the original time-history file, adding kurtosis to the resulting PSD can be helpful.
-Adding kurtosis lowers the test’s overall GRMS requirement while maintaining a damage profile equivalent to the imported time-history file.
+Adding kurtosis lowers the test’s overall gRMS requirement while maintaining a damage profile equivalent to the imported time-history file.
 This action can be particularly beneficial when an amplifier can handle the peaks but is unable to maintain the continuous demand of the PSD.

 Conclusion